johnmosesman/blog/postgres_functions/postgres_functions.md

-# Postgres, JSON columns, and ActiveRecord

 If you've been following me on Twitter recently, you might have noticed that I have been singing the praises of Postgres' support for JSON columns.
 They make things that I initially thought would be complicated so so easy (and fun!).

 In this post we'll look at how easy it is to query JSON columns in conjunction with ActiveRecord.

-We're assuming you're using at least Postgres 9.3+, which has [excellent function support](https://www.postgresql.org/docs/9.6/static/functions-json.html) for JSON columns.
+We're assuming you are using Postgres 9.3+, which has [excellent function support](https://www.postgresql.org/docs/9.6/static/functions-json.html) for JSON columns.

 Let's begin!